peej/lumberjack-keyboard/guide.md

 Insert ATMEGA328P into IC Socket.

+You will probably need to carefully bend the legs to make it fit into the socket.
+Take care and gently bend them against a flat surface until they are spaced correctly for the socket.

 Ensure that you insert it in the correct orientation, the semicircular mark should match that of the silkscreen.

+Take care that all the legs go into the socket correctly and do not get accidently bend outside of the socket.
+The end legs are small and fragile, repeated bending of the legs can cause them to break off.

 ![ATMEGA328P](images/guide/atmega328p.jpg)